Reeseville Ridge Nursery

 clay soils over much of Wisconsin.
 Although susceptible to rust and often without leaves

 from August on, the species is a dominant plant in our river bottom ecosystems where they are progressing from open grassland.
 Zone 3.
-12-18” 4.00
+12-18” 4.00 Sold out

 Crataegus phaenopyrum E USA Washington Hawthorn